 The Character Design Sheet: Your Creative Blueprint

-Here’s a simple template to get started:
+Here’s a simple starting template:

 - Basics: Name, age, occupation, key relationships